LenHodgeman/digitalpersona-core/index.md

 ## Overview

-The DigitalPersona Core Components is a  library that provides a set of core classes and functions for the DigitalPersona Web Access.
+The DigitalPersona Core Components is a  library that provides a set of core classes and functions for DigitalPersona Web Access.

 To view the digitalpersona-core repo, click the following link.